lhapaipai/vite-bundle/README.md

 {# any template or base layout where you need to include a JavaScript entry #}

 {% block stylesheets %}
+    {# specify here your entry point relative to the assets directory #}
     {{ vite_entry_link_tags('app.js') }}
 {% endblock %}